 “Man of the Year” Lyrics Meaning (Lorde)

-Lordeโ€™s 2025 single “Man of the Year,” from her album Virgin, explores transformation, gender identity, and self-worth.
-The songโ€™s meaning centers on what happens after shedding expectations and stepping into a more honest version of yourself.
-It captures the messy, unfiltered process of becoming who you really are.
+Lorde‘s single “Man of the Year” is a pop song about transformation, gender identity, and self-worth.
+It explores what happens after shedding expectations and stepping into a more honest version of yourself.

 Verse 1: Breaking Away From the Past